argoproj/argo-workflows/docs/cron-workflows.md

   condition: "failed >= 3"
 ```

-**NOTE:** Depending on the time it takes to schedule and run a workflow, it is possible that the total number of executions of a `CronWorkflow` is higher than the configured max executions.
-For example, if you configure the `CronWorkflow` to execute every minute with a stopping condition: `succeeded >= 1` and the `Workflow` executes in 90 seconds, the `CronWorkflow` will be completed with 2 executions, because when the stopping condition is achieved, there is another workflow running and the controller is not canceling active workflows.
-For that reason, it is advisable to have conditions like `succeeded  >= 1` instead of `succeeded == 1`.
+!!!
+Warning "Scheduling vs. Completions"
+    Depending on the time it takes to schedule and run a workflow, the number of completions can exceed the configured maximum.
+    For example, if you configure the `CronWorkflow` to schedule every minute (`* * * * *`) and stop after one success (`succeeded >= 1`).
+    If the `Workflow` takes 90 seconds to run, the `CronWorkflow` will actually stop after two completions.
+    This is because when the stopping condition is achieved, there is _already_ another `Workflow` running.
+    For that reason, prefer conditions like `succeeded  >= 1` over `succeeded == 1`.

 ## Managing `CronWorkflow`